triska/proloxy/README.md

 You store these rules in a separate (Prolog) file.
 See [config.pl](config.pl) for a sample configuration file with two rules.

-To make a new web service available, add a clause to the predicate `request_prefix_target(+Request, -Prefix, -URI)`.
-This predicate is called by Proloxy.
-It is *given* the [HTTP request](http://eu.swi-prolog.org/pldoc/man?predicate=http_read_request/2), and must relate it to a target&nbsp;URI and a&nbsp;prefix, using arbitrary Prolog code.
+The predicate `request_prefix_target(+Request, -Prefix, -URI)` is called by Proloxy to dispatch HTTP requests.
+To make a new web service available, add a clause that relates the instantiated [HTTP request](http://eu.swi-prolog.org/pldoc/man?predicate=http_read_request/2), to a target&nbsp;URI and a&nbsp;prefix, using arbitrary Prolog code.
 The prefix is needed to rewrite HTTP&nbsp;*redirects* that the target server emits, so that the next client request is again relayed to the intended target service.
-When dispatching HTTP requests, Proloxy considers the clauses `request_prefix_target/3` in the order they appear in your configuration file and commits to the **first clause that succeeds**.
+When dispatching an HTTP request, Proloxy considers the clauses of `request_prefix_target/3` in the order they appear in your configuration file.
+It commits to the **first clause that succeeds**.

-For example, by adding the Prolog rule:
+For example, by adding the following Prolog rule, *all* requests are relayed to a local web server on port 3031, passing the original request path unmodified.
+This different server can for example host the site's main page:

     request_prefix_target(Request, '', TargetURI) :-
             memberchk(request_uri(URI), Request),
             atomic_list_concat(['http://localhost:3031',URI], TargetURI).

-all requests are relayed to a local web server on port 3031, passing the original request path unmodified.
-This different server can for example host the site's main page.

 You can add new target services, using this configuration element.